Independent Systems Architect

 The same failure costs more the second time than the first.
 At some point, the structure has to be named.

-Recurring failure caused by hidden structure in interfaces, incentives, ownership, or enforcement.
+Recurring failure caused by hidden structure in interfaces, incentives, ownership, host constraints, or enforcement.

-Founders, CTOs, and product or platform leads who need a structural read their builders can execute against.
+Founders, CTOs, product leads, and decision owners who need a structural read their builders can execute against.

 Email five lines plus any relevant materials you already have.